 End of year debate

 John Armstrong covers the end of year adjournment debate, and especially the very strong performances of Key and English.
-At gallery party immediately after it, many journos also commented on the strong end to the year, and how they are looking a very formidable combination.
+At the press gallery party immediately after it, many journos also commented on the strong end to the year, and how they are looking a very formidable combination.
 Of course time will tell.
 Some extracts from Armstrong:

 Such an offer would have shown that Labour is still good on its promise that individual ministerial responsibility means something.